Steamboat Springs Snowfall Totals & Accumulation Averages

 When Steamboat Springs Has Its First & Last Snowfalls

 The first snowfall of winter for Steamboat Springs usually arrives in October.
-At least one in four years also see fresh snow as early as September.
+About one in three years also see fresh snow as early as September.

 Steamboat Springs is normally free of snow every year during July and August.